segmentio/segment-docs/src/engage/content/email/template.md

 ## Clone an Email template

-You can clone Email templates to edit and use in your message campaigns.
+You can clone existing Email templates to edit and use in your message campaigns.

 To clone a template, navigate to the Templates page (**Engage > Content**).
 You can also clone from the Overview page of an individual template.